-1. You have the right to take your scooter with you
+1. You have the right to take your Mobility Scooter with you

 Your airline, ferry company, train operator, hotel or resort needs to make reasonable accommodations for you.
 For example, the Civil Aviation Authority says that you can travel with ‘reasonable’ amounts of medicines and medical equipment, as well as two pieces of mobility equipment free of charge.

 2. Carriers may refuse to carry certain equipment

 Carriers are permitted to refuse equipment they cannot safely carry so it’s essential that you check with your airline, ferry company, train or coach operator to before you travel.
 Expect to need to give them at least 48 hours notice and detailed information about the equipment you need to travel with.
 It’s best to check before you book – look online for general guidelines or contact the carrier or tour operator directly.
 Type of battery, size of the mobility scooter and the weight of the scooter can all be issues.
 You may also need to deliver the scooter to a particular drop off area, so contact the carrier to arrange transport from the drop off to the aircraft, ferry, train or coach.

 3. Damage may not be fully covered so insurance is essential

 If your airline, tour operator or train loses or damages your mobility scooter, then you’ll be due a replacement and compensation.
 However, you may not get a like-for-like replacement (for example, you may be offered a bigger chair which doesn’t fold, so you can’t get it in the boot of your car) and compensation may be limited to a fixed maximum.
 For airlines, the maximum is £1,300.
 As a result, additional insurance to cover damage and out-of-pocket costs is essential.
-We offer a disabled travel insurance which covers a lot of important stuff when travelling.
+We offer disabled travel insurance which covers a lot of important stuff when travelling.